Madhunc5229/dijkstra-algorithm-for-a-point-robot-in-continuos-space/README.md

 PLEASE PRESS Q AFTER SEEING THE VIDEO AND IMAGE, this will record the video of vizualization and store it as "Dijkstra.mp4" in the working directory.

-##Layout of map with obstacles:
+## ayout of map with obstacles:
 <img width="474" alt="Layout" src="https://user-images.githubusercontent.com/61328094/156905504-5f135ac0-fc4c-4d4f-a61e-6f75a2371bdd.png">

-##Layout of map with obstacles generated using mathematical equations:
+## Layout of map with obstacles generated using mathematical equations:
 ![Map](https://user-images.githubusercontent.com/61328094/156905495-8cd9021d-f30b-4b24-a61c-8d0004800b08.png)

-##Output of the program for corner to corner path:
+## Output of the program for corner to corner path:
 ![CornerToCorner](https://user-images.githubusercontent.com/61328094/156905509-12293a11-704e-4ac8-9466-8bb4ef56346c.png)